adrianababakanian/gatsby-personal-site-netlify/src/pages/code/cal-hacks-permanent-site/index.md

 The site is build in ReactJS, and all designs were mocked up in Sketch.

 ## Animations
-The [Hackanile]() logo I created for Cal Hacks is inspired by a combination of circuitry and data structure-esque graph diagram renditions.
+The logo I created for Cal Hacks is inspired by a combination of circuitry and data structure-esque graph diagram renditions.
 As such, I use a lot of node-inspired graphics across Cal Hacks branding assets.
 The placement of these monochrome nodes against a saturated background to me suggests the appearance of floating &mdash; and so I decided to animate the node assets, hence turning them into a floating network.

 I included the nodes as SVGs, and hand-animated each of the vector elements.
 In the future it might be interesting to algorithmically generate these animations.